 If you’re looking to extend the reach of your social posts for a flat monthly rate, then Twitter has a Promote Mode.
 I wrote about it here.
 TLDR: For $99 as a beta user, I gained 67% more reach – not bad!

 Unfortunately no tool is perfect.
 I love Quuu Promote.
-I think it works wonders.
+I think it fills a need for anybody struggle to get traction with their content.
 The people behind it seem great too.
 However, the support is a bit too slow for my liking.

 It’s not manned at weekends, which is understandable.
 However, I encountered an RSS-feed problem which meant I couldn’t upload any content to the platform.
 That problem went unresolved and without a response for a few days, despite chasing.